TravisWheelerLab/soda-docs/docs/source/guide/modules/track-rack.rst

 To make use of the module, you'll need to:

-- instantiate a :ref:`TrackRack` object
+- Instantiate a :ref:`TrackRack` object
-- register one or more charts with it
+- Register one or more charts with it
-- provide a set of view width thresholds at which rendering will change
+- Provide a set of view width thresholds at which rendering will change
-- provide rendering callback functions that accompany the width thresholds
+- Provide rendering callback functions that accompany the width thresholds
-- provide a :ref:`QueryBuilder` callback function, which defines how to build a new data query from the one that was previously used
+- Provide a :ref:`QueryBuilder` callback function, which defines how to build a new data query from the one that was previously used

 The TrackRack is one of the more recent SODA features, and it still needs refinement and proper example/tutorial.